jamesewoo/sockeye-serving/README.md

 ```

 ## Installation
-To install `sockeye-serving` run the following in a virtual environment:
+To install the command line clients for `sockeye-serving` run the following in a virtual environment:
 ```bash
 pip install sockeye-serving
 ```